MecanicalDragon/obsidian_programming/Java/JMM/Java Native Memory Tracking.md

-Java process can consume memory for the following purposes:<br>
+Java process can consume memory for the following purposes:

 - **Thread stacks** – 80-200 kb per thread, 150 kb average.
 - **Java Heap** – this is where most of the java objects live.
 - **Metaspace** – virtual space, divided into chunks.
 Every chunk belongs to the sole classloader, but single classloader can possess several chunks.
 When the classloader dies, it exempts its chunk.
 If *CompressesClassPointers* are enabled, Metaspace has subspace: